rudoi/alaska/README.md

-# Alaska :snowboarder: - simple GitOps CI/CD for Kubernetes
+# Alaska :snowboarder: - simple GitOps CI/CD for Kubernetes :ship:

 Alaska is a Kubernetes-native CI/CD orchestrator backed by [Tekton](https://github.com/tektoncd/pipeline).
 It responds to changes on a specified branch of a GitHub repo and applies Kubernetes manifests contained within.